-We know that appropriate accommodation for people with learning disabilities has a strong impact on their safety and overall quality of life, while also reducing social exclusion.
+We know that for people with a learning disability, appropriate accommodation has a strong impact on their safety and overall quality of life, while also reducing social exclusion.
 However, many people with a learning disability do not have a choice about where they live or who they live with.

-NHS England, the Local Government Association and the Association of Directors of Adult Social Care set out a commitment to significantly increase housing options for people with learning disabilities in the Building the right home document.
-By enabling people to access the right home and support at the right time they hope that this will also support the reduction in overall inpatient capacity by March 2019.
-NHS England has made £100 million available between 2016 and 2021 to support the Transforming Care Programme.
+As part of the Transforming Care Programme, NHS England, the Local Government Association and the Association of Directors of Adult Social Services set out a commitment to significantly increase housing options for people with a learning disability in the Building the right home document.
+Enabling people to access the right home and support at the right time will also help to reduce overall inpatient capacity.
+NHS England made £100 million available between 2016 and 2021 to support this programme of work.

-In 2016-17, there were large regional differences throughout England in terms of the proportion of adults with a learning disability who live in their own home or with their family.
-The highest proportions were found in the three most northern regions (North East, North West and Yorkshire and the Humber).
-The three most southern regions (London, South East and South West) were amongst the lowest.
-The North East had the highest proportion of adults with a learning disability who live in their own home or with their family (88%) and the West Midlands had the lowest proportion (70.3%).
+In 2020/21, there were large regional differences across England in the proportion of adults with a learning disability who lived in their own home or with their family.
+The highest proportions were found in the three most northern regions (North West, North East and Yorkshire and the Humber).
+The lowest proportions were found in the South East, Eastern and West Midlands regions.
+The North West had the highest proportion of adults with a learning disability who lived in their own home or with their family (87%) and the West Midlands had the lowest proportion (71%).

 About this data

-This indicator shows the proportion of all adults (aged 18-64) with a primary support reason of learning disability support who are known to the council who are recorded as living in their own home or with their family.
-The information must be captured or confirmed within the reporting period.
+This indicator uses data from outcome measure 1G of NHS Digital's Adult Social Care Outcomes Framework (ASCOF).
+The measure shows the proportion of all adults (aged 18-64) whose primary support reason is learning disability support, who are ‘known to the council’, and who are recorded as living in their own home or with their family.

-The definition of individuals ‘known to the council’ is defined as those adults of working age with a primary support reason of learning disability support who received long term support during the year.
+The definition of individuals ‘known to the council’ is that they are adults of working age with a primary support reason of learning disability support who have received long-term support during the year.

 ‘Living on their own or with their family’ is intended to describe arrangements where the individual has security of tenure in their usual accommodation – for instance, because they own the residence or are part of a household whose head holds such security.